teremterem/serverless-url-shortener/README.md

 ## Test

+- TODO: do ipdb right away to make your life easier !!!

+---

 - TODO: involve coverage too
 - TODO? figure out how to fully emulate lambda environment using it's "bootstrap" in tests?
   - https://phoenixnap.com/kb/docker-run-override-entrypoint